 - Gather only the best quality zucchini.

-- Wash and with a gently brush scrub any dirt off the skin.
+- Wash and with a gentle brush scrub any dirt off the skin.

 - Slice as close to 1/4″ thick slices as possible, certainly no thinner.